gitPhate/Library/README.md

 Library\Sql\QueryBuilder\BaseQuery.Where(index.php:5)
 ```

-Other exception classes work the same; the prototype of a generic exceptions is:
+Other exception classes work the same; the signature of a generic exceptions is:
 ```PHP
 public function __construct($message, $code = 0, Exception $previous = null);
 ```